 Providing links to listings is important for a couple of reasons.

 - First, it’s a great way to build the reputation of your website.
-Linking your Google Business Profile (formerly known as Google My Business), for example, to your website can help increase your site’s authority.
-This, in turn, could positively affect your rank in search results, which can help attract more potential customers to your site.
+Linking your Google Business Profile to your site can help increase your site’s authority.
+This, in turn, could help you get found in search results by more potential customers.

 - Second, it makes it easy for potential customers to check out your reviews, or leave a review after doing business with you.
-Almost all consumers use reviews to make a purchasing decision, and receiving reviews is critical for each of your location’s search rankings.
+Almost all consumers use reviews to learn about local businesses, and receiving reviews is critical for each of your location’s search rankings.
 This means that getting reviews is important for attracting business.